ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

         freq: 1000 // Gather the temperature once per second });

-    // The temperature.on function involes the ananymous callback
+    // The temperature.on function invokes the anonymous callback
     // function at the frequency specified above.
 The anonymous function
-    // is scoped to the data returned from the sensor (e.g. fahrenheit
+    // is scoped to the data returned from the sensor (e.g. Fahrenheit
-    // or celsius temperatures).
+    // or Celsius temperatures).
     temperature.on("data", function() {
         hF = this.F;
         hC = this.C;